davygoat/simh-os32/README.txt

    SYS:/13	Pascal
    SYS:/14	Whitesmiths C

+   The following Interdata User Group (IUG) tapes have also been placed on SYS:.

+   SYS:/104	IUG-104 Object Library Utilities

    The following packages are also on the disk, but not 'installed'.
 You may be able to get them to work if you try hard enough.
 Documentation is  lacking...
 The  two editors  have textfiles  that should  get you